onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 Cadence.
 This orientation - that of EVM running within Cadence - means that the Cadence-side explorer has visibility to EVM transactions embedded within a Cadence transaction.

-Practically, this means that any transactions ran using a Flow account can be viewed on the Cadence explorer while any transactions run using an EVM account can be viewed on the EVM explorer.
+Practically, this means that any transactions ran using a Flow native account can be viewed on the Cadence explorer while any transactions run using an EVM account can be viewed on the EVM explorer.

 :::